 - DO NOT use a hyphen as a minus sign (use Word's minus sign in the symbol menu or an en dash)

-- To be internally consistent, use eHealth and mHealth; not e-health, e-Health, m-health, or m-Health (also for other xHealth neologisms).
+- To be internally consistent, use eHealth, mHealth, and eSource; not e-health, e-Health, m-health, m-Health, or e-source (also for other xHealth neologisms).

 Examples: antidepressant, nonuser, semisolid, 10-25